Helsinki International Curatorial Programme 2019

-Since 2013, Helsinki International Curatorial Programme has offered annually up to four one-month residencies in Helsinki for curators of contemporary art.
-The programme is co-organised by HIAP – Helsinki International Artist Programme and Frame Contemporary Art Finland.
+Every year, the Helsinki International Curatorial Programme (HICP) offers residencies in Helsinki for curators of contemporary art.
+The programme is co-organised by Frame Contemporary Art Finland and HIAP – Helsinki International Artist Programme.

 The aims of the programme are two-fold: